-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are 3 ways you can pay the penalty.
-You will pay by check (Option 1) unless you tell us that you want your premium Part D late enrollment penalty automatically deducted from your bank (Option 2) or your Social Security check (Option 3).
+There are 3 ways you can pay your plan premium.
+You will pay by check (Option 1) unless you tell us that you want your premium automatically deducted from your bank (Option 2) or your Social Security check (Option 3).
 To sign up for Option 2 or 3 or to change your selection at any time, please call Member Services and tell us which option you want.

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.